 Remember: Next Thursday 10th October is #HelloYellow Day.
 Letters have been sent home and the letter is also posted on the 'Latest News' section of our website which can be located under the 'Parents' drop down tab.
 Children can wear something yellow with their uniform (or all yellow) that day!
 We will be talking about ways to try and stay positive and talk about the importance of being/staying mentally fit and well as well as being/staying physically fit and well.

 The children have had a fantastic start to the school year and have settled really well into their new class.
 We have been impressed at their attitudes and their team work.
 This first week and a half has been spent getting to know each other.
 We have looked at the St Andrew's Way and how we can ensure we uphold that.

 Your child has a mathletics account which can be accessed on any internet linked tablet, ipad phone or PC.

 Pleae encourage your child to try to earn at least 1000 points each week.
 1000 points earns a bronze certificate; four bronzes leads to a silver and four silvers is rewarded with the ultra-rare GOLLLLLLLLLLLLLDD certificate..... if your child earns one of these they get to do the Shark Lucky Dip too as well as getting a special mention in worship!

-All children collect stars (replacing housepoints) in their own personal booklet.
+All children collect stars.
 These will link to bronze, silver and gold iron-on patches for their school uniform.

 Check out this link to the Book Trust's Great Books Guide!